The strand tangle model provides a simple, correct and complete model of relativistic quantum gravity.

-● Testable predictions of
+● Testable predictions of strand quantum gravity

 ● Evaluation of strand quantum gravity

-● Bets and future tests
+● Bets and dinner invitations

 ● Similar ideas by other authors